-Experience more of what this beautiful planet of ours has to offer and check out the following 4 inspirational and unusual holiday destinations for the over 50s.
+Experience more of what this beautiful planet of ours has to offer and check out the following 4 inspirational and best holiday destinations for the over 50s.

 It is one of the most stunning holiday destinations you could ever wish to experience.
 And yet, despite this, it remains largely unexplored and under-appreciated.
 For those of you who love crystal clear blue seas, white sandy beaches, sunshine, and peace and quiet in a tranquil island setting, The Philippines is the holiday destination for you.
 With over 7000 islands just begging to be explored, and some of the friendliest locals on the face of the earth, you will feel right at home the very second you set down in this stunning location.
 Here are 5 best ideas for your next trip to the Philippines.

 The Philippines easily fits the bill for the quintessential image of beach paradise.
 Best of all, is the fact that there are some real bargains to be had, so you can experience this heavenly island-setting without breaking the bank.
 Just remember to look into seniors travel insurance before booking, to ensure peace of mind when you travel.